MinchinWeb/openttd-wmdot/ReadMe.txt

     becomes more of an issue in long games, on mountainous and watery maps, and on large maps.
 Allowing WmDOT to go bankrupt and then restarting itself will allowWmDOT to keep going.
-Save/Load functionality has no been added.
+Save/Load functionality has not been added.
 On loading a game, WmDOT will take
     some time but should eventaully pick up where it left off.
-Building multiple routes is a tradeoff for pathfinder speed.
-If it becomes
+Building multiple versions of the same routes is a tradeoff for pathfinder
-    excessive, let me know.
+	speed.
+If it becomes excessive, let me know.
-Freezes on large maps.
-Due to the way WmDOT sorts through the map, as map size
-    grows (technically, the number of towns), the processing requirements rise exponentially.
-It is not advised to run WmDOT on maps will more than 100 towns (roughly, a 512x512 map with a high number of towns).
 Pathfinding can take an exceptionally long time if there is no possible path.
     This is most often an issue when the two towns in question are on different islands.
+Superlib v6 is no longer available on Bananas.
+It should still be available via
+	TT-Forums.net.

 -- Help!
 It broke!
-(Bug Report) ----------------------------------------------- If WmDOT crashes, please help me fix it.
+(Bug Report) ----------------------------------------------- If WmDOT crashes, please help me fix it!
 Save a screenshot (under the ? on the
     far right of the in-game toolbar) and report the bug to either: http://www.tt-forums.net/viewtopic.php?f=65&t=53698
         http://code.google.com/p/openttd-noai-wmdot/issues/